Collier County, FL Sheriff

 | |

-Measure of Service Our service to our community isn’t measured by crime statistics alone – it’s also measured by the confidence that help is always nearby.
+Our service to our community isn’t measured by crime statistics alone – it’s also measured by the confidence that help is always nearby.
 That was the case last school year when Youth Relations Bureau Cpl.
 Elda Hernandez noticed a student choking during lunch at Highlands Elementary School in Immokalee.
 Because Cpl.
 Hernandez was nearby, she was able to act fast, performing the Heimlich maneuver on the student and saving her life.
 Cpl.
 Hernandez earned a Life Saving Award for her act, and Novalynn (shown here) is now thriving. |

 | |